Floorp-Projects/Floorp/gfx/doc/Silk.md

 During nsBaseWidget::DestroyCompositor, it first destroys the CompositorBridgeChild.
 CompositorBridgeChild sends a sync IPC call to CompositorBridgeParent::RecvStop, which calls [CompositorBridgeParent::Destroy](http://hg.mozilla.org/mozilla-central/file/ab0490972e1e/gfx/layers/ipc/CompositorBridgeParent.cpp#l509).
 During this time, the *main thread* is blocked on the parent process.
-CompositorBridgeParent::RecvStop runs on the *Compositor thread* and cleans up some resources, including setting the **CompositorVsyncObserver** to nullptr.
+CompositorBridgeParent::RecvStop runs on the *Compositor thread* and cleans up some resources, including setting the **CompositorVsyncScheduler::Observer** to nullptr.
 CompositorBridgeParent::RecvStop also explicitly keeps the CompositorBridgeParent alive and posts another task to run CompositorBridgeParent::DeferredDestroy on the Compositor loop so that all ipdl code can finish executing.
-The **CompositorVsyncObserver** also unobserves from vsync and cancels any pending composite tasks.
+The **CompositorVsyncScheduler::Observer** also unobserves from vsync and cancels any pending composite tasks.
 Once CompositorBridgeParent::RecvStop finishes, the *main thread* in the parent process continues shutting down the nsBaseWidget.

 At the same time, the *Compositor thread* is executing tasks until CompositorBridgeParent::DeferredDestroy runs, which flushes the compositor message loop.
 Now we have two tasks as both the nsBaseWidget releases a reference to the Compositor on the *main thread* during destruction and the CompositorBridgeParent::DeferredDestroy releases a reference to the CompositorBridgeParent on the *Compositor Thread*.
 Finally, the CompositorBridgeParent itself is destroyed on the *main thread* once both references are gone due to explicit [main thread destruction](http://hg.mozilla.org/mozilla-central/file/50b95032152c/gfx/layers/ipc/CompositorBridgeParent.h#l148).

-With the **CompositorVsyncObserver**, any accesses to the widget after nsBaseWidget::DestroyCompositor executes are invalid.
+With the **CompositorVsyncScheduler::Observer**, any accesses to the widget after nsBaseWidget::DestroyCompositor executes are invalid.
-Any accesses to the compositor between the time the nsBaseWidget::DestroyCompositor runs and the CompositorVsyncObserver's destructor runs aren't safe yet a hardware vsync event could occur between these times.
+Any accesses to the compositor between the time the nsBaseWidget::DestroyCompositor runs and the CompositorVsyncScheduler::Observer's destructor runs aren't safe yet a hardware vsync event could occur between these times.
 Since any tasks posted on the Compositor loop after CompositorBridgeParent::DeferredDestroy is posted are invalid, we make sure that no vsync tasks can be posted once CompositorBridgeParent::RecvStop executes and DeferredDestroy is posted on the Compositor thread.
-When the sync call to CompositorBridgeParent::RecvStop executes, we explicitly set the CompositorVsyncObserver to null to prevent vsync notifications from occurring.
+When the sync call to CompositorBridgeParent::RecvStop executes, we explicitly set the CompositorVsyncScheduler::Observer to null to prevent vsync notifications from occurring.
-If vsync notifications were allowed to occur, since the **CompositorVsyncObserver**'s vsync notification executes on the *hardware vsync thread*, it would post a task to the Compositor loop and may execute after CompositorBridgeParent::DeferredDestroy.
+If vsync notifications were allowed to occur, since the **CompositorVsyncScheduler::Observer**'s vsync notification executes on the *hardware vsync thread*, it would post a task to the Compositor loop and may execute after CompositorBridgeParent::DeferredDestroy.
-Thus, we explicitly shut down vsync events in the **CompositorVsyncDispatcher** and **CompositorVsyncObserver** during nsBaseWidget::Shutdown to prevent any vsync tasks from executing after CompositorBridgeParent::DeferredDestroy.
+Thus, we explicitly shut down vsync events in the **CompositorVsyncDispatcher** and **CompositorVsyncScheduler::Observer** during nsBaseWidget::Shutdown to prevent any vsync tasks from executing after CompositorBridgeParent::DeferredDestroy.

-The **CompositorVsyncDispatcher** may be destroyed on either the *main thread* or *Compositor Thread*, since both the nsBaseWidget and **CompositorVsyncObserver** race to destroy on different threads. nsBaseWidget is destroyed on the *main thread* and releases a reference to the **CompositorVsyncDispatcher** during destruction.
+The **CompositorVsyncDispatcher** may be destroyed on either the *main thread* or *Compositor Thread*, since both the nsBaseWidget and **CompositorVsyncScheduler::Observer** race to destroy on different threads. nsBaseWidget is destroyed on the *main thread* and releases a reference to the **CompositorVsyncDispatcher** during destruction.
-The **CompositorVsyncObserver** has a race to be destroyed either during CompositorBridgeParent shutdown or from the **GeckoTouchDispatcher** which is destroyed on the main thread with [ClearOnShutdown](http://hg.mozilla.org/mozilla-central/file/21567e9a6e40/xpcom/base/ClearOnShutdown.h#l15).
+The **CompositorVsyncScheduler::Observer** has a race to be destroyed either during CompositorBridgeParent shutdown or from the **GeckoTouchDispatcher** which is destroyed on the main thread with [ClearOnShutdown](http://hg.mozilla.org/mozilla-central/file/21567e9a6e40/xpcom/base/ClearOnShutdown.h#l15).
 Whichever object, the CompositorBridgeParent or the **GeckoTouchDispatcher** is destroyed last will hold the last reference to the **CompositorVsyncDispatcher**, which destroys the object.

 #Refresh Driver